Salary: £60K+ Negotiable and depending on experience - Internal loan Ts &Cs apply for Civil Service applicants

 If you have a preference for working on EU exit programmes please note this on your application.
 We will take this into account when deciding how to best deploy staff, although we cannot guarantee everyone will get their first preference.

-In the Civil Service we use our Competency Framework to outline expected behaviours and we will use these as part of our wider assessment during the interview process.
+In the Civil Service, we use our Success Profiles Framework to outline expected behaviours and we will use these as part of our wider assessment during the interview process.

 We are an equal opportunity employer and value diversity at our company.
 We do not discriminate on the basis of race, religion, colour, national origin, gender, sexual orientation, age, marital status or disability status.